Project Controls Manager: Salary, Job Description, How To Become One, and Where to Apply

 * there are many routes to becoming a Project Controls Manager, a degree is not a prerequisite.
 See below.

-The most traditional one is to leave university, work as a planner or cost engineer for 6 years before moving into a management position becoming certified as a project controls management professional in parallel.
+The most traditional one is to leave university, work as a planner or cost engineer for 6 years before moving into a management position becoming certified as a project controls management professionally in parallel.

 Steps to become one